 The Langkawi Lie - Malaysia Treats Tourists With Contempt!

 Read this article in Phuketwan, read the quotes from the poor husband who witnessed the horrific death of his wife, read the comment from the paramedics and shake your head in sheer disbelief seeing a post mortum conducted by Malaysian authorities concluded cause of death as drowning!
+Not how.
+Why?

 "Free" tourism-focused media on Langkawi and a major resort on the island taking the initiative and looking to warn guests of the potential danger were forced through hateful, threatening means to keep quiet while any comments looking to criticize the finding were not published through fear of recrimination.

-I've not been there but I'm told it is text book Box Jellyfish habitat with murky water, sandy bottom beaches and mangroves.
+Langkawi appears to be textbook Box Jellyfish habitat with murky water, sandy bottom beaches and mangroves.